andygott/andygott.github.io/_posts/2013-12-31-being-better-in-2014.markdown

 A couple of years ago I got into the short-lived habit of using [750words](http://750words.com/) to write a private, daily stream of consciousness.
 I found it useful in the same way that meditation is useful – it helps to surface and clarify underlying thoughts and feelings, which is calming and helps with direction and decision making.

 This time, I won’t make myself write 750 words, I’ll just do whatever comes naturally, then round up with a short daily list of things that are making me happy, sad, stressed, tired, energetic or excited.
-Who knows, the recorded data might become useful over time (maybe there’s a product idea in there somewhere).
+Who knows, the recorded data might become useful over time (maybe there’s a project idea in there somewhere).

 I find I feel better, get more done, and maintain more balance if I regularly meditate (I’m certainly no expert at this – [headspace](http://www.getsomeheadspace.com/) helps) and stretch daily.
 I have no idea why stretching works, but more supple seems to equal more energy.
 A bit like fresh air and exercise, I guess.